realParhamAkhlaqi/ice-dark-shop/README.md

-# ice-dark-shop
-❄️ A premium, ultra-minimalist open-source e-commerce storefront.
-Driven by Nothing Phone UI aesthetics, wrapped in a pure black layout with high-contrast ice-blue accents.
-No visual noise.

 # ❄️ ice-dark-shop

 An ultra-minimalist, high-fidelity open-source e-commerce storefront architecture.
 Designed for maximum scannability, extreme dark-mode contrast, and zero visual noise.